fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/live-maya-exporter/index.md

 {{< fakegif "live-maya-exporter-playtest.webm" >}}

-The networking itself is very simplified.
+The networking itself is very simplified as it is assumed to be local.
 Both the server and the clients keeps track of their own individual list of connections.
 If the clients doesn't have any connections, it sends a connection request to localhost:27015.
 If a server is running it responds with an acknowledgement and keeps track of the newly added connection.
 The connection list is then used by the server to broadcast messages to all connected clients.

 {{< fakegif "live-maya-exporter-reconnecting.webm" >}}